victorlabrecque/Research-Deep-Hedging-Volatility/README.md

 - Theory and implementation of SANOS to TSLA option data.

 sanos_---.py
-- Hans Buehler SANOS code (for review, too general)
+- Hans Buehler SANOS code (for review, generalized code)